Flood Advisory issued for Riverside by NWS - NewsBreak

 Flood Advisory issued for Riverside by NWS

 Effective: 2021-08-09 17:12:00 PDT Expires: 2021-08-09 18:45:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Flooding is occurring or is imminent.
 It is important to know where you are relative to streams, rivers, or creeks which can become killers in heavy rains.
 Campers and hikers should avoid streams or creeks.
-Target Area: Riverside THE SMALL STREAM FLOOD ADVISORY REMAINS IN EFFECT UNTIL 530 PM PDT THIS AFTERNOON FOR RIVERSIDE COUNTY At 322 PM PDT, Doppler radar indicated heavy rain due to thunderstorms has dissipated over the advisory area in Garner Valley.
-This will cause small stream flooding.
-Between 0.75 and 1.5 inches of rain have fallen.
-Some locations that will experience flooding include Hwy 74 Between Mountain Center And Anza.
-Dry wash east of Highway 74 is the most likely place to experience minor flooding.
-Additional rainfall amounts up to 0.25 inches are expected over the area.
-The heavy rain will result in minor flooding draining towards Lake Hemet.alerts.weather.gov
+Target Area: Riverside The National Weather Service in Phoenix has issued a * Flood Advisory for Riverside County in southern California * Until 630 PM PDT. * At 326 PM PDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 0.5 and 1 inch of rain has fallen. * Some locations that will experience flooding include northern portions of Joshua Tree National Park including Pinto Wash and Fried Liver Wash.alerts.weather.gov

 Comments / 0